The Grants Review and Awards Committee

 Dr Patricia A. D’Amore, PhD, MBA, FARVO

-Dr D’Amore is the Charles L. Schepens Professor of Ophthalmology, Professor of Pathology, and Vice-Chair of Basic Research at Harvard Medical School in Boston, MA, USA; Director of Research, Senior Scientist, and Ankeny Scholar of Retinal Molecular Biology at the Schepens Eye Research Institute at Massachusetts Eye and Ear Infirmary in Boston, MA, USA; and Director of the Howe Laboratory and Associate Chief of Basic and Translational Research at Massachusetts Eye and Ear Infirmary.
-Furthermore, she is a research associate in surgery at Boston Children’s Hospital.
-Her research focuses on understanding the mechanism of vascular growth, development and pathology, and pericyte–endothelial cell interactions.
+Dr D’Amore is the Charles L. Schepens Professor of Ophthalmology, Professor of Pathology, and Vice-Chair of Basic Research at Harvard Medical School in Boston, MA, USA; Director of Research, Senior Scientist, and Ankeny Scholar of Retinal Molecular Biology at the Schepens Eye Research Institute at Massachusetts Eye and Ear in Boston, Massachusetts, USA; and Director of the Howe Laboratory and Associate Chief of Basic and Translational Research at Massachusetts Eye and Ear.
+Her research focuses on understanding the mechanism of vascular growth, development and pathology, and pericyte–endothelial cell interactions as well as the pathogenesis of dry age-related macular degeneration.

-After receiving a BA from Regis College in Weston, MA, USA, in 1973, Dr D’Amore obtained a PhD in Biology from Boston University in 1977, followed by a postdoctoral fellowship in Biological Chemistry and Ophthalmology at Johns Hopkins University School of Medicine, Baltimore, MD, USA, in 1979.
-She then received an MBA in Finance in 1987 from Northeastern University in Boston, and was selected as a Fellow of the Association for Research in Vision and Ophthalmology (FARVO) in 2009.
+After receiving a bachelor degree from Regis College in Weston, Massachusetts, Dr D’Amore obtained a PhD in Biology from Boston University, followed by a postdoctoral fellowship in Biological Chemistry and Ophthalmology at Johns Hopkins University School of Medicine, Baltimore, Maryland.
+She then received an MBA in Finance from Northeastern University in Boston, and was selected as a Fellow of the Association for Research in Vision and Ophthalmology (FARVO) in 2009 and a member of the American Academy of Arts and Sciences in 2018.

-Dr D’Amore has over 200 publications to her credit, some of which have appeared in journals such as Nature Medicine, Journal of Clinical Investigation, Development, and the Journal of Cell Biology.
-In addition to her scientific achievements, Dr D’Amore has won numerous awards for her role as a mentor and teacher, having trained over 70 undergraduate and graduate students, research assistants, and postdoctoral fellows.
+Dr D’Amore has over 200 publications to her credit, appearing in journals such as Nature Medicine, Journal of Clinical Investigation, Development, and the Journal of Cell Biology.
+In addition to her scientific achievements, Dr D’Amore has won numerous awards for her role as a mentor and teacher, having trained over 70 undergraduate, graduate and medical students, and postdoctoral fellows.

 Mr Hykin was appointed Consultant Ophthalmologist to the Medical Retina Service at Moorfields Eye Hospital, London, UK, in 1996 and was Director of the Medical Retina Service from 2003 to 2008.
-His training in retinal ophthalmology began at Moorfields and, after a period of research at the University College London (UCL) Institute of Ophthalmology, he completed a fellowship at Wills Eye Hospital in Philadelphia, PA, USA.
-He currently holds medical retina clinics, concentrating on patients with retinovascular disease and age-related macular degeneration (AMD).
-Special interests include the pathogenesis of diabetic macular oedema (DMO), idiopathic polypoidal choroidal vasculopathy, and new therapies for diabetic maculopathy and neovascular AMD.
+His training in retinal ophthalmology began at Moorfields and, after a period of research at University College London Institute of Ophthalmology, he completed a fellowship at Wills Eye Hospital, Philadelphia, Pennysylvania, USA.
+He currently holds medical retina clinics, concentrating on patients with retinovascular disease and AMD.
+Special interests include the pathogenesis of DMO, idiopathic polypoidal choroidal vasculopathy, neovascular AMD, and new therapies for diabetic maculopathy and proliferative retinopathy.

-Mr Hykin has given numerous invited lectures in the UK and abroad, and is a member of the Association for Research in Vision and Ophthalmology (ARVO), the American Academy of Ophthalmology (AAO), and the Macula Society.
-He has over 70 publications in peer-reviewed journals and has contributed to numerous book chapters.
-He was UK chief investigator for trials of sodium pegaptanib and other anti–vascular endothelial growth factor agents in neovascular AMD, and principal investigator for trials of ruboxistaurin in DMO, posurdex in central and branch retinal vein occlusion, intravitreal triamcinolone in DMO, and bevacizumab in diabetic maculopathy.
-An ongoing project includes the use of novel adaptive optics high-resolution imaging systems in AMD.
+Mr Hykin has given numerous invited lectures in the UK and abroad, and is a member of the Association for Research in Vision and Ophthalmology (ARVO), the American Academy of Ophthalmology, and the Macula Society.
+He has over 90 publications in peer-reviewed journals and has contributed to numerous book chapters.
+He was UK chief investigator for trials of sodium pegaptanib and other anti-VEGF agents in neovascular AMD, principal investigator for trials of ruboxistaurin in DMO, posurdex in central and branch retinal vein occlusion, intravitreal triamcinolone in DMO, and bevacizumab in diabetic maculopathy.
+Recent UK NIHR-funded projects include the use of anti-VEGF therapy in proliferative diabetic retinopathy and central retinal vein occlusion.

-Dr Kertes majored in Molecular Biology at Princeton University, NJ, USA, as an undergraduate and went to McGill University in Montreal, Canada, for medical school.
-He then did a residency in ophthalmology at the University of Ottawa in Canada, and undertook a 2-year vitreoretinal surgical fellowship with Dr Gholam Peyman at Louisiana State University in Baton Rouge, LA, USA.
+Dr Peter Kertes majored in Molecular Biology at Princeton University, NJ, USA, as an undergraduate and went to McGill University in Montreal, QC, Canada, for medical school.
+He then did a residency in ophthalmology at the University of Ottawa, and undertook a 2-year vitreoretinal surgical fellowship with Dr Gholam Peyman at Louisiana State University in New Orleans.

-Dr Kertes has an interest in clinical epidemiology and evidence-based medicine and has published three books on the major clinical trials in ophthalmology, which are a staple of every resident’s library.
-He served as one of the Editors-in-Chief of the journal, Evidence-based Ophthalmology, and he has authored many textbook chapters and more than 60 peer-reviewed publications.
+Dr Kertes has an interest in clinical epidemiology and evidence-based medicine, publishing three books on the major clinical trials in ophthalmology, which are a staple of every resident’s library.
+He served as one of the Editors-in-Chief of the journal, Evidence-based Ophthalmology, and has authored many textbook chapters and almost 80 peer-reviewed publications.

 Dr William Li, MD